diskoverdata/diskover-docs/source_files/install_indexers_mac_installer.md

 🚧 &nbsp;**NOT AVAILABLE YET**

-The following outlines installing the dependencies for the Diskover indexer on MacOS using an installer, as well as information on how to get/install the license, as well as launch the first scan.
+The following outlines installing the dependencies for the Diskover indexer on MacOS using an installer, as well as information on how to get/install the license and launch the first scan.

 #### Download the Installation Package